The Angels’ best prospect since Mike Trout is one step away from the big leagues, but fans may want to be patient for his arrival.

 As of mid-August, Adell has just over 900 professional plate appearances since being drafted by Angels in the first round of the 2017 draft.
 Adell’s start to his 2019 campaign was delayed after he spent the first few months of this season on the injured list after suffering an ankle injury at the end of Spring Training.

-While Adell is performing well at the Double- and Triple-A levels this season, it’s critically important that the Angels do not rush this talented outfielder to the majors
+While Adell is performing well at the Double- and Triple-A levels this season, it’s critically important that the Angels do not rush this talented outfielder to the majors.

-Many are making the argument for getting him exposed to major-league clubhouse or giving Adell a chance to face live major league pitchers this September after rosters expand to 40 in September, but it would be smarter to send Adell to the Arizona Fall League in mid-September and give him at-bats against some of his fellow top prospects mid-September through late-October.
+Many are making the argument for getting him exposed to a major-league clubhouse or giving Adell a chance to face live major league pitchers this September after rosters expand to 40 in September, but it would be smarter to send Adell to the Arizona Fall League in mid-September and give him at-bats against some of his fellow top prospects mid-September through late-October.
 Playing in the Fall League would extend his plate appearances and help him make up for some of those valuable developmental at-bats missed earlier this season.

 Depth